-Media Manipulation cleverly uses emotions to stimulate the production of a natural “feel good” hormones known as dopamine.
+Media Manipulation cleverly uses emotions to stimulate the production of natural “feels good” hormones known as dopamine.
 It is addictive and provides a reward.
-Music, movies, social media, and laughter trigger the pleasure center of the brain that releases dopamine, which in turn creates a sense of euphoria.
+Music, movies, social media, and laughter trigger the brain’s pleasure center that releases dopamine, creating a sense of euphoria.
 Euphoria promotes health, well-being, reproduction, and happiness.

-Focusing on euphoria to manipulate is brilliant and has the same effect as adding nicotine to cigarettes.
+Focusing on manipulating euphoria is brilliant and has the same effect as adding nicotine to cigarettes.

-Everyone focuses something to gain an edge.
-Farmers use hunger, doctors use health, military leaders use protection, and the list goes on.
-Manipulation is simply a part of life imparting positive as well as negative features.
+Everyone focuses on something to gain an edge.
+Farmers use hunger; doctors use health, military leaders use protection, and so on.
+Manipulation is simply a part of life imparting positive and negative features.
 This section teaches how to recognize manipulation as it relates to euphoria.

 b.
 Media Manipulation Uses of Multiple Sensory Inputs .

-The more emotions that can be used the more influence it has on you.
-This is the main reason why it is important to use multiple rewards in overcoming fears.
+The more emotions can be used, the more influence it has on you.
+This is why it is important to use multiple rewards to overcome fears.

 2. Movies.
 Movies have moving pictures and sound.
-This means every second the visual input is 22 -26 pictures per second are flashed across your eyes.
+This means every second; the visual input is 22 -26 pictures per second flashed across your eyes.
 Movie duration is approximately 90 minutes which means there are 8.4 million pictures sent to your visual input.

 The pictures are also 60 to 80 feet in size.
 There are billions of color variations and light intensities.
 This is a massive amount of visual information received by the eyes.
 Movies have sounds that accompany the pictures.
 Movie producers/directors know how to boost and lower expectations with sounds.
 This dramatically affects the amount of emotion that can be manipulated.

-They add popcorn, soda, and candy that subconsciously provide a glimpse of how the giant tarantula will feel when it eats you.
-As discussed in earlier chapters on the fears, the number of senses creates electronic pathways to cement the fear memories deep into your brain.
+They add popcorn, soda, and candy that subconsciously show how the giant tarantula will feel when it eats you.
+As discussed in earlier chapters on fears, the number of senses creates electronic pathways to cement the fear memories deep into your brain.

-This would add the sense of touch to the input information and imparts an incredibly powerful sensation for creating, stroking, and accentuating fears.
+This would add a sense of touch to the input information and imparts a compelling sensation for creating, stroking, and accentuating fears.

-3. Video Games The video games add the feature of interactivity.
+3. Video Games.
+Video games add the feature of interactivity.
 This allows the gamer to bust open someone’s head with blood gushing out or glorifying rape scenes.
-The American Psychological Association considers violent video games as a risk factor for aggression.
-The National Center for Health Research published an article on Violent Video Games and Aggression and concluded that violent video games can desensitize people to seeing aggressive behavior.
+The American Psychological Association considers violent video games a risk factor for aggression.
+The National Center for Health Research published an article on Violent Video Games and Aggression and concluded that violent video games could desensitize people to seeing aggressive behavior.

 4. Music.
 Music is unique in the sensory importance realm.
-It has some unique connection to the emotion’s areas of the brain.
-Music is an acoustical wave that follows discrete mathematical rules.
+It has some unique connection to the emotional areas of the brain.
+Music is an acoustic wave that follows discrete mathematical rules.
 Similar rules apply to electrical signals carried by the nerves.
-It is possible that music and nerve signals somehow sync up and trigger the release hormones and chemicals that accentuate the emotions.
-Music following the wave rules carries positive rewards while discordant notes trigger negative reactions.
+It is possible that music and nerve signals somehow sync up and trigger the release of hormones and chemicals that accentuate emotions.
+The music following the wave rules carries positive rewards, while discordant notes trigger negative reactions.

 Some argue that music conveys emotion.
 Movies use music to prepare the audience for an upcoming scene or appear suddenly to enhance a shock.

 5. Humor.
-Babies giggle illustrating that it is primordial emotion.
+Babies giggle, illustrating that it is primordial emotion.
 Dogs laugh, horses laugh, and probably all higher animals laugh.
-It is possible that plants laugh but we are simply unable to measure it.
+Plants may laugh, but we are unable to measure it.
 All agree that in humans, humor has a powerful influence.

 Some scientists believe that humor is a mechanism to reduce tension.
-There is no question that humor does reduce tension.
-But babies giggle and there is no apparent stress relationship.
+There is no question that humor does minimize anxiety.
+But babies giggle, and there is no apparent stress relationship.
 Others argue a superiority theory is at play, i.e., people laugh at the misfortunes of others.
-But there are many laugh responses that have nothing to do with someone’s misfortune.
-Sneak up and say boo to a baby often triggers a giggle.
-Basically, theories about why human’s laugh are as many as the number of comedy routines that exist.
+But many laugh responses have nothing to do with someone’s misfortune.
+Sneaking up and saying boo to a baby often triggers a giggle.
+There are as many theories about why humans laugh as the number of comedy routines.